apache/nuttx-apps/nshlib/README.txt

   * CONFIG_NET=y
       Of course, networking must be enabled

-  * CONFIG_NSOCKET_DESCRIPTORS
-      And, of course, you must allocate some socket descriptors.

   * CONFIG_NET_TCP=y
       TCP/IP support is required for telnet (as well as various other TCP-related configuration settings).